joshf/Indication/README.markdown

 -------------

 1. Create a new database using your web hosts control panel (for instructions on how to do this please contact your web host)
-2. Download and unzip SHTracker.zip
+2. Download and unzip SHTracker-xxxx.zip
 3. Upload the SHTracker folder to your server via FTP or your hosts control panel
 4. Open up http://yoursite.com/SHTracker/installer in your browser and enter your database/user details
 5. Delete the "installer" folder from your server